 - A 4 percent tax credit that subsidizes 30 percent of the unit costs in an acquisition of a project and can be paired with additional federal subsidies.

 Given the nation’s severe shortage of affordable housing, Congress in recent years has enacted significant improvements to the LIHTC program.
-In December 2020, Congress established a minimum 4 percent credit rate, akin to current law’s minimum 9 percent credit rate -- so that investors may derive its full value.
+In July 2025, Congress permanently increased credit authority by 12 percent and reduced the bond financing threshold to 25 percent to receive the full amount of LIHTCs.
+In December 2020, Congress established a minimum 4 percent credit rate, akin to current law’s minimum 9 percent credit rate—so that investors may derive its full value.
 Under prior law, the 4 percent credit rate floated and was worth considerably less due to low interest rates.
 Additionally, in March 2018, rightly increased LIHTC authority by 12.5 percent for 2018-2021.
 Congress also sensibly authorized income averaging so that LIHTC could serve a wider array of households.